1948 Ashes series: Fifth Test, 14–18 August

 On the second morning, Hassett and Morris took the score to 226 before their 109-run stand was broken when Young trapped Hassett for 37 after 134 minutes of batting.
 The following batsmen were unable to establish themselves at the crease.
 Miller made five and Harvey 17, both falling to Hollies as Australia progressed to 265/5.
 Loxton accompanied Morris for 39 further runs before Edrich removed him for 15.
 Young removed Lindwall for nine before Morris was finally removed for 196, ending an innings noted for his hooking and off-driving.
 It took a run out to remove Morris; he had attempted a quick run after the ball was hit to third man but was not agile enough for the substitute fielder's arm.
 Tallon, who scored 31, put on another 30 runs with Ring, before both were out on 389, ending Australia's innings.
 Morris had scored more than half the runs as the rest of the team struggled against the leg spin of Hollies, who took 5/131.
 England had relied heavily on spin; Young took 2/118 and of the 158.2 overs bowled, 107 were delivered by the two spinners.

 England started their second innings 337 runs in arrears.
 Lindwall made the early breakthrough, bowling Crapp for 10 to leave England 20/1.
 Edrich joined Hutton and the pair consolidated the innings to close at the end of the second day on 54/1 due to bad light.

 Early on the third day, Lindwall bowled Edrich for 28 with the score at 64, before Compton and Hutton consolidated the innings with a partnership of 61 in 110 minutes.
 On 39, Compton aimed a hard cut shot from Johnston's bowling, which flew into Lindwall's left hand at second slip.
 Hutton managed to continue resisting the Australians before Miller struck Crapp in the head with a bouncer.
 Hutton then edged Miller to Tallon and was out for 64, having top-scored in both innings.
 He had batted for over four hours and left England at 153/4.
 Thereafter, England collapsed.
-Crapp was bowled by Miller for nine, and two runs later, Ring dismissed debutant Watkins for two to take his only wicket.
+Crapp was bowled by Miller for nine, and two runs later, Ring dismissed Watkins for two to take his only wicket.
 Lindwall returned and bowled Evans for eight.
 Evans appeared to not detect Lindwall's yorker in the fading light, and the umpires called off play due to bad light.
 The ground was then hit by rain, resulting in a premature end to the day's play.
 England had lost four wickets for 25 runs to end at 178/7.